 The Laura Spelman Rockefeller Carillon is played live Monday to Friday, 12 noon and 5 pm throughout the academic year.
 Tower tours take place Tuesdays through Fridays half an hour before each recital, at 11:30 am and 4:30 pm.
-We also lead tours after Sunday services when members of the carillon studio are playing the bells.
+We also lead tours after Sunday services when members of the carillon studio are playing the bells (check the front page of our website for updated info).
 Sunday tours leave at 12:15 pm.
 Please note that there are breaks in the academic year for two weeks in the second half of December, for one week in late March, for one week in mid-June, and for three weeks in September: check our visiting page if you’re planning to come on a tour, and note that the tour leaves half an hour before the recital begins.

 During the summer, we present a special series of Sunday evening concerts, The Bells of Summer, seven Sundays at 5 pm, this year starting on Sunday June 26.
 These concerts last for an hour, and you’re invited to bring a lawnchair or blanket and a picnic.
 Children and nicely behaved animals are welcome.